 An emergency permit is a special permit that specifies strict legal requirements for an otherwise high-risk movement of an animal, to enable emergency veterinary treatment to be delivered, to enable animals to be moved for animal welfare reasons, or to enable any other emergency movement under exceptional circumstances.
 These permits are issued on a case-by-case basis under the authorisation of the relevant CVO.

-4.4 Recommended movement controls for bluetongue
+6.4 Recommended quarantine practices and movement controls